Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Incorporating Silent Abandonment into a Queueing Model and Managerial Implications

-\begin{lyxlist}{00.00.0000} \item[\emph{Model (1):}] An Erlang-A queueing model that ignores Sab both in the queue dynamics and in the parametric estimation of customer patience.
-Labeled as \textit{``(1) Ignoring Sab."} \item[\emph{Model (2):}] An Erlang-A queueing model that ignores Sab in the queue dynamics, but considers it in the parametric estimation of customer patience.
-Labeled as \textit{``(2) Considering Sab as Kab"}. \item[\emph{Models (3) and (4):}] A queueing model with Sab, no loss of capacity due to Sab, and that considers Sab in the estimation of customer patience, i.e., the model in Figure \ref{fig:QmSab} with $\mu_{Sab}=\infty$.
-We check two versions of this model: one with a nonparametric estimation of customer patience (Model (3)) and the other with a parametric estimation of customer patience (Model (4)).
-Labeled as \textit{``(3) Sab as left-censored, nonparametric"} and \textit{``(4) Sab as left-censored, parametric,"} respectively. \item [\emph{Model (5):}] A queueing model with Sab, loss of capacity due to Sab, and that considers Sab in the parametric estimation of customer patience, i.e., the model in Figure \ref{fig:QmSab}.
-Labeled as \textit{``(5) Considering Sab as time-consuming."}
+\begin{lyxlist}{00.00.0000} \item[\emph{Model (1):}] A classic Erlang-A queueing model that ignores Sab by considering Sab customers as served.
+Hence, Sab customers are considered as served in the parametric estimations of customer patience and service rate, and in calculating performance measures.
+Labeled as \textit{``(1) Ignoring Sab."} \item[\emph{Models (2) and (3):}] A queueing model with Sab, no loss of capacity due to Sab, and that considers Sab in the estimation of customer patience, that is, the model in Figure \ref{fig:QmSab} with $\mu_{Sab}=\infty$.
+We check two versions of this model: one with a nonparametric estimation of customer patience (Model (2)) and the other with a parametric estimation of customer patience (Model (3)).
+Labeled as \textit{``(2) Sab as left-censored, nonparametric"} and \textit{``(3) Sab as left-censored, parametric,"} respectively.

+\item [\emph{Model (4):}] A queueing model with Sab, loss of capacity due to Sab, and that considers Sab in the parametric estimation of customer patience, that is, the model in Figure \ref{fig:QmSab}.
+Labeled as \textit{``(4) Considering Sab as time-consuming."}

 \end{lyxlist}